-Issue of Notices
+Issue of notices

-- 42. (1) The giving of written notice may be made in one or more of the following ways - - (a) by personal service; - (b) by registered post to the person concerned at his or her address last known to the registrar; - by electronic mail or facsimile to the person concerned at his or her address last known to the registrar; and - (d) by internal University mail.

-(2) In the event of the giving of notice by means of registered post, the production by the University of a receipt by the relevant postal authority constitutes prima facie evidence that the person to whom the notice is addressed is deemed to have received the notice.
+- 44. (1) The giving of written notice may be made in one or more of the following ways: - (a) by personal service; - (b) by registered post to the person concerned at her/his address last known to the registrar; - (c) by electronic mail or facsimile to the person concerned at her/his address last known to the registrar; and - (d) by internal University mail. - (2) In the event of the giving of notice by means of registered post, the production by the University of a receipt by the relevant postal authority constitutes prima facie evidence that the person to whom the notice is addressed is deemed to have received the notice.